 Our Speakers Bureau

-In-Person presentations are available two (or more) times per month from Jan through November at noon.
+In-Person presentations are available two (or more) times per month from Jan through November at Noon.
 We urge you to attend all of these Speakers Bureau presentations at

 Las Fuentes Resort Village